disorderedmaterials/dissolve/web/content/docs/procedures/nodes/addnode.md

 3. The box volume is scaled to give the supplied density ([`BoxAction`]({{< ref "boxactionstyle" >}}) = `ScaleVolume`) - The box volume is scaled to give the requested density, taking into account the existing box contents and the new population of molecules requested.
 Existing molecules within the box have their centres of geometry scaled as well.
 4. The box is set ([`BoxAction`]({{< ref "boxactionstyle" >}}) = `Set`) from a definition on the species itself (if it is periodic).
 This is typically used when the species is a framework-type model (e.g. a metal organic framework) and it is to be used as the main basis for a configuration.

+When resizing the box, the default is to scale equally in all directions A, B, and C. The scaling can be restricted to two or even one principal axis by setting `ScaleA`, `ScaleB`, and/or `ScaleC` to `false`.
+At least one axis must remain scalable, for obvious reasons!

 ## Configuration

 ### Control Keywords